-• Performance Share Plan 2015-2017: The plan will offer rights with respect to Company shares to the members of the BGE, the senior management and a limited number of management staff members of the Company and a number of its subsidiaries (the rights, "performance share units" and the shares, "performance shares").
+A second regular grant of 52 450 performance share units under the Performance Share Plan 2015-2017 was made on 15 December 2016.
+In addition, an exceptional grant of 10 000 performance share units for the Chief Executive Officer was made on 29 February 2016 and an exceptional grant of 2 500 performance share units for the newly hired Chief Financial Officer was made on 1 July 2016.
 Each performance share unit entitles the beneficiary to acquire one performance share subject to the conditions of the Performance Share Plan 2015-2017.
 These performance share units will vest following a vesting period of three years, conditional to the achievement of a pre-set performance target.
-The performance target will be set annually by the Board of Directors, in line with the Company strategy.
 The precise vesting level of the performance share units will depend upon the actual achievement level of the vesting criterion, with no vesting at all if the actual performance is below the defined minimum threshold.
 Upon achievement of said threshold, there will be a minimum vesting of 50% of the granted performance share units; full achievement of the agreed vesting criterion will lead to a par vesting of 100% of the granted performance share units, whereas there will be a maximum vesting of 300% of the granted performance share units if the actual performance is at or above an agreed ceiling level.
 In between these levels, the vesting will be proportionate.
-It is proposed that, upon vesting, the beneficiaries will also receive the value of the dividends relating to the previous three years with respect to such (amount of) performance shares to which the effectively vested performance share units relate.
-There will be one performance share unit grant in each of the years 2015 through 2017, and the aggregate number of performance share units to be offered will be determined each year by the Board of Directors on the motion of the Nomination and Remuneration Committee.
-The performance shares will be offered to the beneficiaries for free.
-A first grant of 50 850 performance share units was made on 17 December 2015.

 The SOP2015-2017 plan and its predecessor SOP plans comply with the relevant provisions of the Act of 26 March 1999 and with Articles 520ter and 525, last paragraph, of the Companies Code.
 Detailed information about capital, shares and stock option plans is given in the Financial Review (Note 6.12 to the consolidated financial statements).